nuclearstonk/Tiny_Weapon_Shop/README.md

 will include more weapons in the future with more functionality and documentation

-new in 0.61:
+new in 0.63:
-  Pave Spike laser targeting pod
-  AAM-N-8 diamondback nuclear AAM new launchers (check the LauncherList.txt!)
+  nothing, again

-changed/fixed in 0.61:
+changed/fixed in 0.63:
-  fixed database bug with B-61
-  some other stuff idr lol
+  redone all of the air to air missiles jsons. all of them. highlights from this:
+   - every AAM has a stall speed and an optimum speed for maneuvering
+   - this means that missiles will not pull very well off the rails*
+   - *the exception is that TVC missiles are now much more responsive off the rails
+   - FOV now accurately and correctly inputted (this was being calculated incorrectly by me and ended up half of what it should) nukes have less blast radius with higher blast damage

 upcoming (in no particular order and not necessarily next update): more weapons of all types

-place \V0.61 TWS\ within \Steam\steamapps\common\TinyCombatArena\Mods\ in your TCA directory set up loadouts yourself or wait until Why485 adds customizable loadouts ingame, there are tutorials in the modding discord to ensure the mod loaded properly, check the ingame database to see if you have over 10 pages of weapons if not, try re-installing the mod
+place \V0.63 TWS\ within \Steam\steamapps\common\TinyCombatArena\Mods\ in your TCA directory set up loadouts yourself or wait until Why485 adds customizable loadouts ingame, there are tutorials in the modding discord to ensure the mod loaded properly, check the ingame database to see if you have over 10 pages of weapons if not, try re-installing the mod